Kiki1022/Kiki1022.github.io/_posts/2021-04-27-ternary_operators.markdown

 conditional ? action_if_true : action_if_false
 ```

 One of my first favorite things about ternary operator is that it is just easy on the eyes!
 Left to right, just like reading a sentence!
-A regarular ``` if/else``` statement may require a warm up exercise for the poor eyes…left to right over and over in a downward motion and still digesting the logic!
+A regular ``` if/else``` statement may require a warm up exercise for the poor eyes…left to right over and over in a downward motion and still digesting the logic!

 The ternary operorator is excellent for ``` if/else``` statements, however if you do have an ``` else if``` in your code however, ternary will not be the best option for you.